armurox/Codeforces-problems/musical_puzzle/README.md

 This is my current best solution to the Musical Puzzle problem on Codeforces.
-The current solution has a runtime error on the third test that I am currently fixing.
+The solution at the moment has been accepted, so I currently consider this problem solution complete.